IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Eric Massawe is a registered guide in Kilimanjaro National Park and has worked with many of IMG's Kilimanjaro teams over the years.
 We are happy to have Eric as one of our regular Kili guides.

-Josh is a Washington native, who grew up climbing in the mountains of the Pacific Northwest.
-His father and grandfather, both avid climbers, made a point to instill in him a deep appreciation for the mountains.
-At the age of 6, he began tackling some of the highest and most sought-after peaks in the Olympic and Cascade ranges.
-After high school, he attended Whitworth University where he earned a B.A. in History and a B.A. in Secondary Education, all while competing on the varsity swim team.
+Josh is a Washington native, who at the age of six began climbing in the Cascade and Olympic mountain ranges of the Pacific Northwest.
+His father and grandfather, both avid climbers, made it a point to instill in him a deep appreciation for the mountains.
+After high school, he attended Whitworth University, where he earned two degrees in History and Education, all while competing on the varsity swim team.
 Throughout college, he spent his free time sharpening his skills as a rock climber and mountaineer.
 After climbing Mt.
 Rainier for the first time in 2005, he realized that guiding would be the perfect way to combine his love of teaching and climbing.
+In addition to over 60 summits of Mt.
+Rainier, Josh has guided and climbed throughout the United States, Canada, Mexico, Argentina, and Southeast Asia.
 When not guiding, Josh can be found teaching, rock climbing and skiing.
 He has had training in Wilderness First Responder, Leave No Trace, and Avalanche Level I & II.

 Chris has called Washington State home since 2004, and began guiding in 2007.
 He loves sharing the experience of the mountains with others and feels lucky to be able to do so for a living.
 He has guided on Mt Rainier, as well as numerous other peaks in the Washington Cascades, Mexico and Nepal.
 When not guiding, he spends time exploring the Cascades on backcountry skis and climbing trips.
 Climbing and skiing have also taken him to most of the western U.S., Canada, France, New Zealand, and Thailand.
 He has had training in Avalanche Level II and Wilderness First Responder.
 Chris also holds an engineering degree that gets used intermittently.